Is BlockDAG Legit? Uncovering the Truth Behind the Flashy $BDAG Presale

 Some claims made in the BlockDAG project marketing materials seem questionable, like in a keynote from June 2024, where a speaker mentioned endorsements from CoinTelegraph, Forbes, and Bloomberg.
 However, the endorsements the speaker is referring to appear to be no more than a bunch of sponsored articles, with no genuine support from these media outlets and no proof provided.

 Cryptocurrency investors want their money spent on actual product research and development, which is what gives a company an edge at such an early stage of its life.
-Excessive marketing spending, as seen with BlockDAG, may lead some investors to question if the goal is simply to attract new investors—a strategy that could resemble a Ponzi-style scheme.
+Excessive marketing spending, as seen with BlockDAG Network, may lead some investors to question if the goal is simply to attract new investors—a strategy that could resemble a Ponzi-style scheme.

 Whitepaper Similarities to Kaspa’s Whitepaper